openedx/credentials/docs/verifiable_credentials/overview.rst

 An optional feature that allows issuance of the `Verifiable Credentials`_ based on the Open edX achievements.

-    *Verifiable credentials will allows us to represent our achievements in a provable, portable, sharable, privacy and autonomy preserving way.*
+    *Verifiable credentials will allow us to represent our achievements in a provable, portable, sharable, privacy and autonomy preserving way.*

 Please, see `Extensibility`_ section for the list of supported: